tylerdq/autopoet/README.md

 *Example (interpreted/refined) outputs from the "form" and "rand" subprograms can be viewed in [outputs.md](outputs.md)*

 ## Notes on Dictionary File
-The 2of12id dictionary was first edited using the following processes to make it simpler to parse in python:
+The dictionary used is [2of12id](http://wordlist.aspell.net/alt12dicts-infl-readme/) from 12dicts.
+The [dictionary file](words.txt) has been edited using the following processes to make it simpler to parse:

 1. find: `([A-Z])\s([^:]*):` replace: `$2 $1:` (isolate POS codes to make subprograms work)
 2. find: `^\+` replace: `` (remove `+` from line beginnings to make "thes" work)